Bass Coast Health PhD Scholarship

 Partnering in Healthcare – Health Care Transformation across the Gippsland South Coast

-Scholarship value: $30000 per year stipend to support living costs and a Research Training Program (RTP) fee scholarship valued at $30600 per annum
+Scholarship value: $30000 per year stipend to support living costs and a Research Training Program (RTP) fee scholarship valued at $30600 per annum for international candidates.

 Associated Support Funds: Small additional funds, to support associated project costs, may be available on an annual basis dependent on the level of Research Training Program (RTP) support received from the Commonwealth

 Application form: Bass Coast Health Application Form

 Applications will be accepted until 5:00 pm, Wednesday 1 May, 2019.
 Applicants interviewed will be advised of the outcome at the earliest opportunity, with the successful applicant to commence by 1 June 2019 (preferred date.

 This PhD scholarship will be of interest to those wishing to gain foundation research experience in fields such as, health service planning, delivery and coordination; workforce development; and public health.
 An outline of the project is listed below.
 The successful applicant is likely to allocated a unique identifiable component of the project based on their expertise and interests.
 Supervisors will be assigned based on student and project requirements

 There are many references within the health literature about the need for health agencies to work together[i].
 Health Partnerships provide a platform for improved and systemic collaboration between health services.[ii]
 The Victorian Department of Health & Human Services (DHHS) cite the need to establish formal partnership approaches to overcome challenges faced by rural health services.[iii]
 In response, Rural and Regional Health Partnerships Guidelines 2018-2019 emphasise a more connected approach to health service planning, delivery and coordination. [iv] Furthermore, the needs of local communities are often best addressed by the provision of local platforms for collaboration and decision making. [v]